 The roots of aviation and aeronautical engineering can be traced back many centuries.
 However, only in the last century has humankind turned the dream of flight into a practical reality.
-Today, most people think nothing about getting on an airliner and flying at nearly the speed of sound for thousands of miles, perhaps even halfway around the planet in one flight.
-Nevertheless, getting to this point has required many innovative engineering solutions to overcome the challenges of building human-carrying vehicles suitable for efficient atmospheric flight.
+Today, most people think nothing about getting on a jet airliner and flying at nearly the speed of sound for thousands of miles, perhaps even halfway around the planet in one flight.
+Nevertheless, getting to this point has required many innovative engineering solutions to overcome the challenges of building human-carrying vehicles suitable for fast and efficient atmospheric flight.

-Of course, the preceding is by no means an exclusive list of advancements, with improvements in navigation systems such as GPS and collision avoidance, digital avionics, fly-by-wire flight controls, pilot training, and more stringent certification standards being intrinsically tied to all of the continuing and potentially future advances in aeronautics and aviation.
+Of course, the preceding list is by no means an exclusive list of advancements, with improvements in navigation systems such as GPS and collision avoidance, digital avionics, fly-by-wire flight controls, pilot training, and more stringent certification standards being intrinsically tied to all of the continuing and potentially future advances in aeronautics and aviation.

 - Appreciate more about the historical evolution of airplanes and other aircraft types.